Skip to content

 Quick Start

-cd fortran_new
+cd code_base

-bash compile.sh # Build
+bash compile.sh # Build (Fortran + CA solver)

-bash run.sh mycase 4 & # Run with 4 OpenMP threads
+bash run.sh mycase 4 0 0 & # Run thermal only (4 threads)

-Results are written to fortran_new/result/mycase/.
+Results are written under code_base/result/mycase/{thermal_fluid_results, mechanical_results, CA_results}/.

 Project Structure